robb-brown/GFT/README.md

 spectrum.
 Customized window layouts and windows are fairly easily constructed by following the example of the existing dyadic/Gaussian ones.

+Note that the Gaussian window construction function adopts the numpy convention where sigma indicates the width of the window relative to the array length.
+Although the function takes a single sigma, this results in varying window widths because the widths of the partitions varies (see demo).

 TODO:

 - demo/tutorial of creating custom windows, especially for musical scales